daniel1820815/daniel1820815.github.io/_drafts/cicd-part2.md

 ADD THE INTRO FOR THE PYTHON SCRIPT HERE

+{: style="text-align: justify" }

 You can follow along step-by-step the creating of the Docker containers in this post or you can clone my GitHub repository with all files used in this blog post series.
 When using the CentOS 9 Linux machine we created in the first blog post then you need to install git first using ```sudo yum install git```.

 ![Installation of Git](/images/cicd_git_install.png "Installation of Git") *Screenshot 1: Installation of Git*

+{: style="text-align: justify" }

 It will install *git* with all its dependencies as you can see from the screenshot above.
-Then you will be able to clone my repository from GitHub:
+Then you will be able to clone my repository from GitHub.
+All the files used to create the Docker containers can be found under *create_env* and the its subfolder *gitlab*.

 ```bash
 git clone https://github.com/daniel1820815/cicd-pipeline.git
 ```

-All the files used to create the Docker containers can be found under *create_env* and the its subfolder *gitlab*.

 ## Docker Compose overview